Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

     ```
     Is provided by Flask because the way of exposing an application on the Internet and
     developping an application locally is not the same, mainly for security and reliability reasons.
-    This message will disappear when using the web server.
+    This message will disappear when using the Web server.

 ## Prepare the application for deployment

-Deploying your application on a remote environment needs a little bit of configuration.
+Deploying your application to a remote environment needs a little bit of configuration.

 By default, Taipy applications run in Debug mode.
 Before deploying your application to the Internet,
 you should turn off the Debug mode by setting the _debug_ parameter or the `(Gui.)run()^` to False. <br>